I’m about to tell you my monthly income, and I might throw up in my mouth a little bit.

 First of all, you don’t get into writing for the money (clearly), and for years, I worked other jobs while freelance writing (retail and once as a grocery store cashier).
 Today, I’m always figuring out ways to make a living while making time to write creatively. #thestruggleisreal

 Thankfully, I’ve found a few side gigs that work for me.

 Here’s how I make the extra dough:

-- Freelance Writing (currently): $75 – $600 per piece, depending on word count and how much the publication pays per word.
+- Freelance Writing (currently): $75 – $1200 per piece, depending on word count and how much the publication pays per word or project.
 Interesting note, national publications do not necessarily pay more than local pubs.
 But, we’ll get to that at a later date.

 - Professional Organizing: $50 per hour.
 I love to organize, it’s like a meditation, so my side hustle is helping others organize the F’ out of their lives.
 (The vibe is, KonMari meets real life.
 See what I mean at @messnomo.)